Picnic: a Grand Teton Triathalon

 After the 15K, I strained my left foot on a Garnet Canyon overnight / South Teton summit, and in general, felt beat up.
 At that point in June, the Picnic didn't feel realistic.
 My cardio had room for improvement, my climbing experience was limited to NYC bouldering gyms (shout-out to GP81 in Greenpoint) and I hadn't even summited the Grand yet.

-But then my foot healed in mid-July.
-I started feeling the Picnic bug again and decided to give it a shot.
+But my foot healed by mid-July.
+I started feeling the Picnic bug again.

 Cardio

 To build up cardio, I started trail running a few days a week.
 I joined a Monday run club in Teton Valley (the Idaho side of the Tetons) called Mountain Ninjas.
-The group runs started with modest hill climbs (e.g., a 6-mile / 1,800' vert run to Darby Wind Caves) and built up over the summer.
+The group's runs started with modest hill climbs (e.g., a 6-mile / 1,800' vert run to Darby Wind Caves), building up over the summer.

 On my own, I started running up Taylor Mountain on Teton Pass or Snow King every other day, much like those nightly Snow King laps in the winter.